The simple harmonic urn: Moment and tail estimates for

 Between times $\nu_k$ and $\nu_{k+1}$, the urn takes $Z_k+Z_{k+1}$ steps, so $\nu_{k+1} - \nu_k = Z_k+Z_{k+1}$.
 Moreover, $J_{\nu_k} = Z_k^2 - \nu_k$.
-Applying the optional stopping theorem at $\nu_k$ and $\nu_{k+1}$ we have that
+Applying the optional stopping theorem at $\nu_k$ and $\nu_{k+1}$, we have that

-The optional stopping theorem is applicable here since a.s.~$J_n \leq C n^2$ for some $C< \infty$ and all $n$, while there is an exponential tail-bound for $\nu_{k+1} -\nu_k$ (see Lemma \ref{lem:time} below).
-Rearranging the equation in the last display, it follows that for $n \in \N$, \bnn \E [ Z_{k+1}^2 \mid Z_k=n ] = n^2+n+ \E [ Z_{k+1} \mid Z_k=n ]. \enn Writing $\Delta_k =Z_{k+1}-Z_k$, we have that
+The optional stopping theorem is applicable here since a.s. $J_n \leq C n^2$ for some $C< \infty$ and all $n$, while there is an exponential tail-bound for $\nu_{k+1} -\nu_k$ (see Lemma~\ref{lem:time} below).
+Rearranging the equation in the last display, it follows that for $n \in\N$,